Application for Certification

 CP certificates must be renewed before the end of the March 31 registration renewal period in the registration year they expire.
 Renewal of CP certificates is contingent on:

-• completing and reporting a minimum of 4 Continuing Competency Credits (CCCs) as relevant to the area of practice pertaining to that CP certificate.
+• Completing and reporting a minimum of 4 Continuing Competency Credits (CCCs) relevant to the area of practice pertaining to that CP certificate.

 Important: Continuing to practice under the scope of an expired CP certificate constitutes unlawful practice, which is subject to disciplinary action by the College.